imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 Until [BYOL](https://arxiv.org/abs/2006.07733) was published a few months ago, the best performing algorithms were [MoCo](http://arxiv.org/abs/1911.05722) and [SimCLR](http://arxiv.org/abs/2002.05709).
 MoCo and SimCLR are both examples of *contrastive learning*.

 Contrastive learning is the process of training a classifier to distinguish between "similar" and "dissimilar" input data.
 For MoCo and SimCLR specifically, the classifier's positive examples are modified versions of the same image, while negative examples are other images in the same data set.
 For example, suppose there is a picture of a dog.
-In that case, the positive examples could be different crops of that image (see below figure), while the negative examples could be crops from entirely different images..
+In that case, the positive examples could be different crops of that image (see below figure), while the negative examples could be crops from entirely different images.

 {% include image.html
 url="/assets/img/understanding_self_supervised/dog_aug.png"